 When Margaret Carter and her husband designed their own home Margaret knew she didn't want a front room that was only used for 'high days and holidays', a typical feature of terraced houses up to that point.
 New designs, such as open plans and split levels, took people away from the past towards a modern future.

 Having said this, in Leicester in the 1950s it was extremely unusual to see a house that didn't look like a standard terraced, semi-detached or detached home.
 In 1954 a strange new sight appeared in Clarendon Park, a modernist bungalow built for Mr & Mrs Goddard.
 Although the Goddards' influences were European designs and architects, the house has an American feel with an open plan and floor to ceiling double glazing (which, for a house, was very unusual at the time).
 Local people didn't know what to make of it!

-These photos show life in a large suburban or rural house of the sort that could, and still can, be found in areas like Stoneygate or further out in the County.
+These photos show life in Quorn Grange, a large house of the sort that could, and still can, be found in areas like Stoneygate or in the County.
 After 1945, many families couldn't afford to maintain large houses.
-In the Manor Road area some of these houses were bought by the University of Leicester and are student of halls of residence to this day.
+In the Manor Road area of Leicester some of the houses were bought by the University of Leicester and are student of halls of residence to this day.
 Some young couples, like the Goddards (see above), who would have lived in large houses and had domestic help before the war, decided they no longer wanted this lifestyle and opted for smaller, more modest houses.

 ‘Leicester in the 20th Century’ by Nash & Reeder (1993) pp19-26.

 See ‘Leicester in the 20th Century’ pp8-18 and ‘Home Sweet Home: A century of Leicester housing 1814-1914’ by Dennis Calow - http://specialcollections.le.ac.uk/cdm/ref/collection/p15407coll5/id/1304

 Nash & Reeder, pp19-26.